magnificat/ditty-songbook/Readme.md

 <a id="installable-web-app">\* *installable web app* – there seems to be no agreement on how to name these things.
 Some call them [progressive web apps](https://developers.google.com/web/progressive-web-apps), some call them [native web apps](https://blog.andyet.com/2015/01/22/native-web-apps/) – and I remember seeing other names scattered over the internet.
 So, to follow the [well-established way of proliferating things](https://imgs.xkcd.com/comics/standards.png), I call them *installable* web apps.
 It’s accurate (in contrast to *native*), everyone understands it (in contrast to *progressive*) – and it implies that the app can run offline.

+## Supported browsers

+* Latest Chrome.

+However, the thing is usable and downgrades reasonably in other browsers.

+## Supported hardware

+* Touch UX is best.
+* Touchpad UX is OK.
+* Mouse UX is shitty at the moment.

+## Supported browsers

 ## TODO

 * [x] Data parser (see [git.io/ditty](https://git.io/ditty))